grrbm/fuse-monorepo/patient-api/HOW TO CHECK THE DATABASE.md

 # STEP 2: Configure pgAdmin / Beekeeper Studio

 Use the port you defined above (55432) and localhost address for the Host: 127.0.0.1

+# NOTE: Debug auto ssh:

+# Check if its running:

+    pgrep -fl autossh

+# Kill it (the previous method shows the process id):

+    kill 5651

+# Check if killed:

+    pgrep -fl autossh

+Run it again, then check it again.